up1and/twilight/README.md

 - Flask-Caching for memory-based caching
 - Rio-Tiler for raster tile generation
 - MinIO client for object storage
-- Threading for concurrent task management
+- Redis for task queue and state management

 ### `/worker` - Satellite Data Processor